Richardaeld/Eldridge_Music/README.md

         + Unknown.
     + Thought(s):
         + `!important` was used to attempt to override any existing style but this did not work.
 All the class styles were looked though from browser inspect and a problem could not be seen.
 Furthermore, From what browser inspect shows this checkbox should look like the rest.
++ On a Safari browsers the invoice view doesnt open as the responsive size that it should.
+    + Caused by:
+        + Safari.
+    + Attemped fix(s):
+        + Various snippets of code from Stack Overflow.
+    + Thought(s):
+        + The problem seems to be a combination of having a table in a responsive bootstrap design.
++ Scroll bar doesn't show up in success toast on safari browsers.
+    + Caused by:
+        + Safari.
+    + Attemped fix(s):
+        + Various snippets of code from Stack Overflow.
+    + Thought(s):
+        + This could be a setting in safari.

 ## Other Problems
 + Bootstrap's toasts wouldn't show up on screen.